Lethargy2718/Lifese/README.md

 7) Run the code wherever you want.
 I suggest using **VSCode** for pc, and **Termux** for android.
 Whichever you choose, you will have to `pip install` all the imported libraries at the top of the code.
 8) Enjoy :) You won't need to post the bot 24/7; you can simply run it when you need it and stop it when you're done.

-I hope this helps at least one person out there.
+## And finally, I hope this helps at least one person out there.